Micro Irrigation Maintenance & Troubleshooting FAQ’s

 Why does water leak between the threaded fittings on my drip system?

-Make sure that you are not mixing two types of threads (hose thread with pipe thread), such as connecting hose (MHT or FHT) to pipe threads (FPT or MPT).
-Example: If you connect #18, hose thread swivel adaptor with #5, pipe thread 3/4″ pressure regulator water will leak between the connection and Teflon tape will not solve the problem.
-The same way if you connect # 4 hose thread pressure regulator with #6 pipe thread filter.
+Make sure that you are not mixing two types of threads (hose thread with pipe thread), such as connecting hose thread (MHT or FHT) to pipe thread (FPT or MPT).
+Example: If you connect a hose thread swivel adaptor with a pipe thread pressure regulator, water will leak between the connection, and Teflon tape will not solve the problem.
+The same will happen if you connect a hose thread pressure regulator with a pipe thread filter.
 So make sure to use the same thread on your installation.

 Why is water leaking from the hole in the pressure regulator?